ailur-archives/gtkloadspinner/README.md

 # GtkLoadSpinner

-Ridonculously simple spinner you can use if you want.
+Ridiculously simple spinner you can use if you want.

 That's it.
 Literally.